bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

 The idea is that during encoding once :math:`x_i` gets too big, we simply write out the lower :math:`M` bits to ensure it stays between :math:`[2^M, 2^{2M} - 1]` (e.g. :math:`M=16` bits).
-Similarly, during decoding, if :math:`x_i` is too small, shift out number up and read in :math:`M` bits into the lower bits.
+Similarly, during decoding, if :math:`x_i` is too small, shift the current number up and read in :math:`M` bits into the lower bits.
 As long as you take care to make sure each operation is symmetric, it should allow you to always play with a number that fits within an integer type.

 **Listing 1: Encoding and Decoding rANS Python Pseudocode with Renormalization**